qbicsoftware/research-data-management/docs/user/user_registration.md

 Before you can log into the data manager platform with your newly created account, you need to validate the provided email address.
-For this you will receive an email shortly after creating the account containing a validation link.
+After creating the account, you will receive an email containing a validation link.
 !!! note "spam folder"
     Please check your spam folder if you didn't receive an email